FloJoLaryea/Customer_Churn_Analysis/README.md

 ⭕The Churn column was visualised to check the degree of imbalance as this could impact the accuracy of the machine learning models.
 It was moderately imbalanced with a ratio of 70:30

 ⭕A Phi-K matrix was used to compare the correlation between the churn and all other features especially the categorical features.
-From the Phi-K matrix, the features most important for data modelling were:
+From the Phi-K matrix, the features most important for data modeling were:

 - Tenure